As an Amazon Associate and eBay Partner I earn from qualifying purchases. This post may contain affiliate links to products I recommend.

-• Rear suspension moving on the body (rear diff bushes worn)
+• Rear suspension is moving on the body (rear diff bushes worn)

 • Signs of rear differential pinion oil seal leaking